 - 2 tablespoons toasted sesame seeds, for garnish

 - Combine the teriyaki sauce, gochujang, apple sauce, rice vinegar, honey, sesame oil and ginger together.
 (You can literally do this in the ziplock bag you plan to marinate the meat in.)

 - Add the short ribs and marinate 30 minutes-24 hours.

 - Heat grill to high heat.

 - Grill 3-4 minutes per side.

-- As ribs are grilling, toss scallions with some oil and salt and grill alongside ribs.
+- As ribs are grilling, toss scallions with some oil and grill alongside ribs.

 - Serve immediately.

 - Dust with toasted sesame seeds, if you’d like the extra crunch and nuttiness.

 - You can also serve the ribs with Boston lettuce leaves and eat like a wrap.
 Remove bone before doing so.